prisma-labs/graphql-framework-experiment/README.md

 1. For this tutorial we will use postgres.
 Install it if needed and then get its connection URL.
 If in doubt check out [our db setup guide](#setup-a-local-postgresql).

 2. Kick off a new project.
-Say yes to the prisma option.
+Say yes (`y`) to the prisma option.
+Choose `PostgreSQL` for the db option.

    ```
    npx pumpkins@master